BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 ### Do the Dive on Terrial Island

 We can take care of some more quests and exploration on Terrial Island next.
-Head to where we fought Souta behind the Rose Theater to get the *Pidgeotite*!

 ### Kingdom of Goomidra